carchi8py/FSND-P4-Design-A-Game/hangman/README.md

 - **cancel_game**
     - Path: 'games/{urlsafe_game_key}'
-    - Method: POST
+    - Method: DELTETE
     - Parameters: urlsafe_game_key
     - Returns: Messages confirming deletion of the game.
     - Description: Cancel an unfished game.
+The game has been completely removed from the database and is no longer reachable

 - **get_high_scores**
     - Path: 'scores/high'